hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

     For posterity, here is that original opening line, so that you can appreciate what could have been:

-    > It's spring here in the greater Boston area, and my bird neighbors are going fucking *nuts*.
+    > It's late spring here in the greater Boston area, and my bird neighbors are going fucking *nuts*.